From the Publisher's Desk: What was that thing? - News Break

 From the Publisher's Desk: What was that thing?

 I’m being betrayed by my body.
-I turned 60 this year and I have noticed many changes in my mental and physical well being.
+I turned 60 this year and I have noticed many changes in my mental and physical well-being.
 (Insert bald joke here.)
 I had a heart procedure done shortly before my birthday to correct an irregular heartbeat and I believe it was successful.
-Both sides of the family tree had issues with the ticker and I am so glad I was able to get treatment and surgery.
-Advances in heart care are extending many lives, including mine, and I am forever grateful.www.burnettcountysentinel.com
+Both sides of the family tree had issues with the ticker, and I am so glad I was able to get treatment and surgery.
+Advances in heart care are extending many lives, including mine and I am forever grateful.www.baldwin-bulletin.com

 Comments / 0